 -Paget Stanco, MSIM ‘17

-Over the summer months, MSIM students leverage their final Innovation Sprint to gain real world experience by interning, working on an industry consulting project, launching their own venture, or starting a full-time job.
+In the final stretch of their MSIM experience, the Class of 2018 leveraged their final Innovation Sprint to gain real world experience by interning, working on an industry consulting project, launching their own venture, or starting a full-time job.